Smith & Wesson Model 36: Incidents

 Shooter Dan White used a Model 36 Chief Special to assassinate George Moscone, the 37th Mayor of San Francisco and Harvey Milk, a member of The San Francisco Board of Supervisors and the first openly gay man to be elected to public office in California.

-On July 17, 1974, Christine Chubbuck, a reporter for WXLT-TV, used the Smith & Wesson Model 36 to commit suicide live on air, a first in TV history.
+On July 15, 1974, Christine Chubbuck, a reporter for WXLT-TV, used the Smith & Wesson Model 36 to commit suicide live on air, a first in TV history.

-A Model 36 was used in the assassination of South Korean leader Park Chung Hee.
+On October 26, 1979, a Model 36 was used in the assassination of South Korean leader Park Chung Hee.
 A Walther PPK was also used.

+On September 10, 2025, a mass shooting occurred at Evergreen High School in Evergreen, Colorado.
+The perpetrator, Desmond Holly, used a Model 36 in the shooting.